MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/setup.md

 >
 >After you assign licenses, give Viva Insights five days to process collaboration data.
 After those five days are up, your organization is ready to start running queries.

-After the Microsoft 365 admin assigns licenses and roles—and after the app successfully processes organizational data from Azure Active Directory (AD)—you’ve fulfilled all setup requirements.
+After licenses and roles are assigned—and after the app successfully processes organizational data from Azure Active Directory (AD)—you’ve fulfilled all setup requirements.

 ## Optional settings